sodabubblewine/sodabubblewine.github.io/README.md

 Repertoires of sewing are almost extinguished as the remote control of sewing machines eliminates the contingencies that once taught the people of the world to sew.

 Washing machines are perhaps better known for the labors they are said to save.
-While it may come easy to us to say that labors are saevd by washing machines, especially when the push of a button has the same consequence which were once the result of a long chain of responses, it is more accurate to say that a change in the environment changed prevailing behaviors and to seperate such changes from teh value judgements that are so quickly provided by a majority of our ethical practices.
+While it may come easy to us to say that labors are saevd by washing machines, especially when the push of a button has the same consequences which were once the result of a long chain of responses, it is more accurate to say that a change in the environment changed prevailing behaviors and to seperate such changes from teh value judgements that are so quickly provided by a majority of our ethical practices.

 The primary reason to stick with an accurate report of behavior rather than amending it with a value judgement is that the ethical practices which bring such judgements to the judge are not yet themselves the result of a conclusion from contemplation on accurate templates of the world.
 More than that, they are very rarely so: the science of behavior is new and has had little to no effect on prevailing ethical practices in any of the cultures of the world.